ABOUT JOVENES

 Our Team — Key Leadership

-Eric Hubbard, Director of Development & Strategic Partnerships
+Eric Hubbard, Director of Development & College Success

 This is a special place filled with special people.
 I’m proud of how we’ve constantly grown to meet the needs of our youth and how we work together to change lives.